MJRattenborg/mjrattenborg.github.io/_pages/about.md

   - /about.html
 ---
 Welcome! <br>
-I am doing a PhD at the [Department of Economics](https://www.economics.ku.dk/) at the University of Copenhagen.
-I am a member of the research unit [Behavioral Economics and Labor Market Performance](https://www.economics.ku.dk/research/ResearchCentres/labor-market-performance/). <br>
+I am doing a PhD at the [Department of Economics](https://www.economics.ku.dk/) at the University of Copenhagen, where I am a member of the research unit [Behavioral Economics and Labor Market Performance](https://www.economics.ku.dk/research/ResearchCentres/labor-market-performance/). <br>

-My PhD supervisors are [Steffen Altmann](https://sites.google.com/site/steffenaltmann/) and [Robert Mahlstedt](http://www.robertmahlstedt.com/).  <br> <br>
+My PhD supervisors are [Steffen Altmann](https://sites.google.com/site/steffenaltmann/) and [Robert Mahlstedt](http://www.robertmahlstedt.com/).  <br>

 My research fields are labor economics and behavioral economics, with a particular focus on job search.
+I am particularly interested in the implications of individual perceptions for job search behavior and labor market outcomes.
+My research combines (i) theoretical work at the intersection between behavioral and labor economics, (ii) econometric methods using administrative, survey and job search data.
 You can find more information about my ongoing research [here](https://mjrattenborg.github.io/research/) <br>

-I have teaching experience in theoretical microeconomics with a focus on game theory.
+I have gained teaching experience in theoretical microeconomics with a focus on game theory.
 You can find more information about my teaching experience [here](https://mjrattenborg.github.io/teaching/)

 Contact